 4. Work on your marketing

-Social media is probably going to be your most powerful tool in marketing your digital gallery.
-Hosting your own gallery, you won’t have the same kind of resources a major industry name, museum, or distributor would have.
+Social media is probably going to be your most powerful marketing tool.
+Hosting your own digital gallery, you won’t have the same resources as a major industry name, museum, or distributor.

 Building your reputation and reaching your intended audience probably won’t be a one-time effort with overnight results.
-You’ll need a long-term strategy, which lays out who your audience is and how you’re going to attract them to your gallery.
+You’ll need a long-term strategy, which lays out who your audience is and how you’ll attract them to your gallery.

 Does your audience use a variety of social media, or just one platform like TikTok?
 Will they engage with email newsletters?
-And what about the content on your website—will you have the time and capacity to manage a blog?
-Regularly writing on a blog can be a great way to showcase your expertise by talking about related topics and trends in the art industry.
+And what about the content on your website—will you have the time to manage a blog?
+Regularly writing on a blog can be a great way to showcase your expertise by discussing topics and trends in the art industry.

 If you’re in a creative partnership, use a collaboration tool like Dropbox Paper to share ideas and fine-tune your marketing messages.
-You can even create a to-do list to manage your marketing tasks and keep track of progress.
+Create a to-do list to manage your marketing tasks and keep track of progress.

-Social media is integral in the digital art world, and video content such as Instagram Reels presents an opportunity to get creative with your marketing efforts.
+Social media is integral in the digital art world—and, like the industry itself, it’s incredibly competitive.
+Without representation from an existing gallery, you’re responsible for your own promotion.
+Video content such as Instagram Reels presents an opportunity to get creative with your marketing efforts.

 Craft your digital art gallery toolkit

 To take your digital art gallery from an idea to a successful venture, you’ll need an innovative suite of tools.
-With Dropbox, you can plan, launch, and manage your gallery all from one place.
+With Dropbox, you can plan and manage your gallery from one place.

 By using Dropbox as your base, you can: